ricardo1470/holbertonschool-interview/0x05-linked_list_palindrome/README.md

 ---

 ## License
-*`0x04-sandpiles` is open source and therefore free to download and use without permission.*
+*`0x05.
+Linked list palindrome` is open source and therefore free to download and use without permission.*

 <a href="url"><img src="https://www.holbertonschool.com/holberton-logo.png" align="middle" width="100" height="30"></a>